 The Social Security Administration (SSA) grants disability benefits to individuals who are deemed unable to work and support themselves due to certain disabling conditions.
-However, what if you are able to work part-time to supplement your disability benefits?
+However, what if you can work part-time to supplement your disability benefits?
 Will that put your disability benefits at risk?

-The truth is that some people are able to work a certain amount while still being approved for or receiving Social Security disability benefits.
+The truth is that some people can work a certain amount while still being approved for or receiving Social Security disability benefits.
 However, there are limitations, and there is also the possibility that you could jeopardize your benefits if you work too much.

 Engaging in Substantial Gainful Activity

 The SSA believes you are earning too much when you are engaging in substantial gainful activity (SGA).
 SGA is based on an income threshold, which is the following for 2020:

 - $1,260 or more monthly if you are not blind

 - $2,110 or more monthly if you are blind

 If you apply for Social Security disability benefits, and you earn more than the above threshold, the SSA will likely determine that you are able to engage in SGA and earn a competitive income to support yourself.
 This generally results in a denial of benefits.
 If you are not working enough to meet the SGA threshold, you may still be eligible for disability benefits even though you are working part-time.

 If you are already receiving benefits, and you have a part-time work opportunity, the SGA threshold still applies.
 However, benefit recipients also have a nine-month trial work period if they want to attempt to work more without risking their benefits.
 You can keep receiving benefits for this nine-month period, even if you are earning enough to be engaging in substantial gainful activity.